mdnetto/WISE/README.md

 <link rel="stylesheet" type="text/css" href="css/styles.css" media="screen"/>
 ```
 2. Save the file
-3. Re-load your simon file in the browser
+3. Re-load your styles.css file in the browser

 ## CSS Exercise 2
 Did you notice that the Simon colors aren't red, blue, yellow and green as they should be?